 Weed Street is about nonpartisan solutions that lead us away from the corrupt path of Wall Street, away from crumbling infrastructure, away from budget depleted schools, away from the failed policies of the global drug war that has ravaged our communities.

 Weed Street is where those on the pursuit of happiness can connect, collaborate, and play, creating the changes we want to see in the world.
-It leads to overhauling the system with radical reform through legislation such as initiative 300 in Denver, Colorado, Prop 64 in California, the Marijuana Regulation and Taxation Act (MRTA) in New York, legislation which would effectively end the drug war where it all began, and the National Emergency Employment Defense Act, aka the NEED Act at the Federal Level, monetary reform which would fund a Green New Deal and a bail out for the 99% of struggling Americans.
+It leads to overhauling the system with radical reform through legislation such as initiative 300 in Denver, Colorado, Prop 64 in California, the Marijuana Regulation and Taxation Act (MRTA) in New York, state legislation which would effectively end the failed drug war.
+At the Federal Level there is the National Emergency Employment Defense Act, aka the NEED Act, legislation for monetary reform which would fund a Green New Deal and a bail out for the 99% of struggling Americans.